lefosg/my-malloc-free/README.md

 ![alt text](assets/mainfree.png)

 All we have to do is move the pointer `sizeof(header)` bytes back, and mark the area as `free`.
 Even though data already exists inside that block, it is marked as free, and thus **reusable**.
-It is important to understand that the data is not NULL-ed, we just wait for another pointer to overwrite that area (use-after-free and other vulnerabilities arise).
+It is important to understand that the data is not NULL-ed, we just wait for another pointer to overwrite that area (vulnerabilities like use-after-free arise).

 **Coalescing**